Aakashneeli/basic_machinelearing_model/README.md

 # basic_machinelearing_model
-used melbourne housing data from kaggle
+used melbourne housing data from kaggle, using scikit learning library (DecisionTreeRegressor, RandomForest)